nikolaos-tzouras/Diabetes-Project/README.md

 All models achieved AUC > 0.80, demonstrating strong predictive accuracy.

-What You Will Find
+📁 What You Will Find

 Diabetes_Project_Analysis.Rmd → The complete R Markdown file containing the data cleaning, analysis, models, and visualizations.

 Diabetes_Project_Analysis.html → The rendered report with all plots, tables, and results, viewable in any browser.

-Tools & Methods
+⚙️ Tools & Methods
+🧩 Tools

 Language: R

+Key Packages:
-Key Packages: NHANES, ggplot2, dplyr, tidyr, pROC, car, ResourceSelection, kableExtra, tidyverse
+NHANES, ggplot2, dplyr, tidyr, pROC, car, ResourceSelection, kableExtra, tidyverse

-Analysis Techniques:
+🧮 Methods

 Descriptive statistics and exploratory visualizations